 Additionally, you could be labeled as an HTO if you are convicted of 15 moving violations within five years under the current point system used in Florida.

-If you’re caught driving after this, you could face felony charges resulting in thousands of dollars in fines and even up to five years in prison.
+If you’re caught driving while a Habitual Traffic Offender you could face felony charges resulting in thousands of dollars in fines and even up to five years in prison.

-The situation does not have to be this dire.
-We can help.
+Our office has helped several clients that have been classified as a Habitual Traffic Offender.
+We understand the impact this can have in your life and we are here to assist you.
 Contact us today to schedule your free consultation and let us provide you with the help you need.